-Since the ECL provides only a three-hour program the staff does not usually administer medication to children except on an emergency basis (e.g. "Epipen" for life-threatening allergic reactions, asthma inhaler to ease sudden asthma symptoms).
+The ECLS staff does not usually administer medication to children except on an emergency basis (e.g. "Epipen" for life-threatening allergic reactions, asthma inhaler to ease sudden asthma symptoms) or as directed by a medical professional.
 Parents are asked to administer other necessary medications either before or after their child's program session.
 Staff members are trained by a medical professional in correct procedures for the proper administration of medication.
 A Medication Permission Form and further instructions for emergency medication administration may be obtained in the West House office.
 Medications are stored in the child's classroom in a locked container which is easily accessible to staff but out of reach of children.
 Every time a medication is administered, the teaching staff member who administers it will complete and sign a Daily Medication Form and will provide a copy of the completed form to the child's parent or guardian.